This article explains what the Property Ombudsman is and how its code of practice works.

 The code is constantly changing to reflect the latest developments in the property industry.

-Following these changes can help ensure that your property company remains up to date with requirements.
+Following these changes can help ensure that your property business remains up to date with requirements.

 For example, issues with damp and mould in rental properties have received a lot of media attention recently.
 The Property Ombudsman has announced that they will be taking a new approach to dealing with these issues to ensure they get the attention they deserve.